dymmond/asyncmq/docs/en/docs/learn/integration.md

 ---

-By the end of this tutorial, you’ll know how to:
+By the end of this tutorial, you'll know how to:

 * Configure AsyncMQ in your Esmerald app with custom settings
 * Define and register tasks that run in the background